-Many middle-income North Carolinians in the Tar Heel State find themselves squeezed between low salaries, unmanageable credit card debt, and increasing prices.
-Expenses like existing medical debt or an expensive car repair can easily upend people’s budgets and lead them to debt.
+Many middle-income North Carolinians in the Tar Heel State are feeling squeezed by low wages, rising prices, and growing credit card debt.
+Unexpected expenses like medical bills or a major car repair can quickly throw a budget off track and lead to serious financial strain.

-North Carolina residents from Charlotte to Raleigh and from coastal communities to mountain towns often face overwhelming debt, whether stemming from Carolina’s medical expenses, economic hardship, business setbacks, or personal challenges.
-Accumulation of debt of individuals can damage their financial health and well-being.
-But the good news is that eligible North Carolinians have access to several debt relief strategies to restore their financial stability and peace of mind.
+From Charlotte to Raleigh and from coastal communities to mountain towns, North Carolina residents may face overwhelming debt caused by medical costs, economic hardship, or personal setbacks.
+The good news is that eligible North Carolinians have several debt relief options available to help them regain stability and peace of mind.

 A debt management plan (DMP) partners you with a credit counseling organization to help you curb aggressive debt and debt payments.